-I love early mornings when the first rays of sun hit yet unfolded buds and the orange-gold glow that envelopes my garden at dusk.
+I love early mornings when the first rays of sun hit unfolded buds and I love the orange-gold glow that envelopes my garden at dusk.
 I love the sweet fragrance of herbs under a moonlight sky.
 And I love to watch things grow.

 My favorite summer retreat is my garden chair where I sit and watch my garden as day turns to dusk.
 Leaves rustling in the wind and the evening hum of hummingbirds as they bid the feeder goodnight are music to my soul.

-Gardening may save money and provide vitamins and minerals to fuel the body - but for me, gardening isn't about saving money or the food it produces.
+Gardening may save money, ward off disease and provide vitamins and minerals to fuel the body, but for me, gardening isn't about saving money or the food it produces.
 It's about a closeness to the earth that feeds the soul.

 Until next time . . .
 HAPPY GARDENING!